theahmadreza/sudokuProject/README.md

 - [ ] create timer for start game
 - [ ] create while loop for start
 - [ ] make clear powershell for run on windows
+- [ ] delete creating list manually
+- [ ] send request and get all lists